zhanglj37/blcfa/README.md

 ```

 Then you will get the results folder includes: ppp, epsr graph,
-			estimated value, standard error and hpd interval of ly, mu, phi and psx.
+			estimated value, standard error and hpd interval of parameters (ly, mu, phi and psx).

 ### ex4
 Detect significant residual correlations by p-value rather than Highest Posterior Density (HPD)  interval.